 …this time of the year gets me excited!
-With all the fresh and local produce available, farmers markets popping up in every neighbourhood… I really feel like a kid in a candy store 🙂 🙂
+With all the fresh and local produce available, farmers markets popping up in every neighborhood… I really feel like a kid in a candy store 🙂 🙂

-First challenge is the price -Organic produce is definitely more expansive and our budgets might not allow for that.
+The first challenge is the price -Organic produce is definitely more expansive and our budgets might not allow for that.

 With love and light,